asengupta/avishek.net/_posts/2021-07-08-cholesky-ldl-factorisation.md

 How would you solve the above system?
 Very easy, in the same way as **Forward Substitution**, except in this case, you'd be working backwards from the bottom.
 This is **Backward Substitution**, and if you have a system of equations arranged in either of the above configurations, the solution is usually very direct.

-If these equations were converted into matrix form, you see immediately that the **forward substitution form is an upper triangular matrix**, like so:
+If these equations were converted into matrix form, you see immediately that the **forward substitution form is an lower triangular matrix**, like so:

 $$
 \begin{bmatrix}